Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 Why de-fluffing is important

-Improves engagement and impact: If readers don't have to battle through your text, they're less likely to take their attention (and business) elsewhere.
+Improves engagement and impact: If readers don’t have to battle through text, they’re less likely to take their attention (and business) elsewhere.

 Enhances SEO performance: Copy clearly relating to user intent pleases our search engine overlords.

 Redundancy is about using more words than necessary.
 This can include repeating the same idea using different words (also known as tautology).
 For example, there’s no need for a final conclusion – all conclusions are final.
 And unless you request warning so you can practise your surprised face, it’s unlikely a surprise will be anything but unexpected.
-None of the deleted words below add anything to the meaning.
+None of the words in italics below add anything to the meaning.

 final conclusion